leeeeeroyj/splat-pp/README.md

 5. Calls `drawImage()` to draw your image
 6. Saves and exits (Minus press)

-Press the button wired to GPIO pin 0 to start the macro.
-The Switch must already be on the Post Printer canvas screen.
+Open the post printer to start drawing a new post.
+Press sync button on your controller to disconnect it, forcing the controller screen to open.
+Press the button wired to GPIO pin 0 ONCE to start the macro.
+The switch will recognize the Teensy as a pro controller, and then run the macro.
+The default template resets the canvas, grabs the small pen, and moves to 0,0 before starting the drawing pattern.

 ---